Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

-.. _rotor_speed_analyzer:

-SPM Rotor Speed Analyzer
+SPM Rotor Speed Limit Analyzer
 ##############################

 This analyzer determines the failure speed of a given surface-mounted permanent magnet (SPM) rotor design.